ouhft/COPE/docs/deployment.rst

 * Directories should be set to 2775 (set GID set).
 * All other files should be set to 664 unless there's a good reason not to do so.

+Restarting server with ``sudo shutdown -r now`` to test the above configurations